zkol/vsadmin/README.md

      * Prints the stats for this process

 1. **Stop, restart, or backup a server instance** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
-   * Know the number or name of the world, e.g. 2 or second-world (otherwise the script checks the instance with the latest start/stop time)
+   * Know the number or name of the world, e.g. 2 or second-world (otherwise the script checks the instance with the latest start/stop time).
    * Change to the directory of server.sh, and execute for example one of the following commands:
      * **` sudo ./server.sh -w2 stop `** (or restart, or backup)
      * **` sudo ./server.sh -w second-world stop `** (or restart, or backup)